kelvinsjk/mathlified/sites/mathlified/docs/tutorial/typesetting.md

 to add imports like `\usepackage{tikz}` in the `preDoc` options that can be fed into the Mathlified plugin.

-For common use-cases (I'm thinking images and lists off the top of my head), I'm be more than happy to receive PRs to the `mathlifier` and `mathlifier2` libraries!
+For common use-cases (I'm thinking images, lists and links off the top of my head), I'm be more than happy to receive PRs to the `mathlifier` and `mathlifier2` libraries!